jina-ai/discoart/README.md

 -d '{"execEndpoint":"/stop"}'
 ```

+### Unblocking `/create` request

+Thanks to Jina 3.7 update, it is possible to have an unblocked `/create` endpoint.
+That is, the client request to `/create` will be **immediately** returned, without waiting for the results to be finished.
+You now have to fully rely on `/result` to poll the result.

+To enable this feature:

+1. Copy-paste the [default `flow.yml` file](./discoart/resources/flow.yml) to `myflow.yml`;
+2. Change `floating: false` to `floating: true` under `discoart` executor section;
+3. Run the following command:
+    ```bash
+    python -m discoart serve myflow.yml
+    ```

+Beware that the request velocity is now under **your control**.
+That is, if the client sends 10 `/create` requests in a second, then the server will start 10 `create()` in parallel!
+This can easily lead to OOM.
+Hence, the suggestion is only enabling this feature if you are sure that the client is not sending too many requests, e.g. you control the client request rate; or you are using DiscoArt behind a BFF (backend for frontend).

 ### Scaling out

 If you have multiple GPUs and you want to run multiple DiscoArt instances in parallel by leveraging GPUs in a time-multiplexed fashion, you can copy-paste the [default `flow.yml` file](./discoart/resources/flow.yml) and modify it as follows: